jameshume/jehtech/src/html/electronics/inductors.md

 X_L = j \omega L
 $$

 The $j$ does not mean the component itself is imaginary.
 It is a mathematical marker that encodes the phase relationship between voltage and current.
-It allows phase shifts to be handled using algebra instead of trigonometry. (see [maths revision notes of phasors](../mathsy_stuff/math_revision.html#phasors))
+It allows phase shifts to be handled using algebra instead of trigonometry (see [maths revision notes on phasors](../mathsy_stuff/math_revision.html#phasors)).

 *The physical quantity reactance remains real, but its effect on phase is represented using the imaginary axis.*